UBC-MDS/introduction-machine-learning/chapters/en/module2.md

 ---
 title: 'Module 2: Decision Trees'
 description:
-  'This chapter will teach introduce the decision tree model are and how it make predictions.'
+  'This chapter will introduce the decision tree model, the structure and how it make predictions.'
 prev: /module1
 next: /module3
 type: chapter